RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 ## Improvements

-- Add a health check endpoint testing the health of all the dependencies (databases, external apis and redis).
+- Add a health check endpoint to testing the health of all the dependencies (databases, external apis and redis).